Sam-Osian/PFD-toolkit/docs/index.md

 | [...]            | 2025-04-25 | M. Hassell | Inner North Lo...          | The President Royal...  | On 23 August 2024, on...| They were a big baby and...    | With the benefit of a m... |

-Each row is a unique report, while each column reflects a section of the report.
+Each row is an individual report, while each column reflects a section of the report.
 For more information on the structure of these reports, see [here](pfd_reports.md#what-do-pfd-reports-look-like).

 ---

 ## Why does this package exist?

 PFD reports have long served as urgent public warnings — issued when coroners identified risks that could, if ignored, lead to further deaths.
 Yet despite being freely available, these reports are chronically underused.

 This is for one simple reason: PFD reports are a _pain_ to analyse.

 Common issues include: